 We often talk about the importance of having a community strategy.
 Success is contingent on a clear and aligned community strategy that ties in with the overall business strategy.

 So what are the key questions you should consider when you want to start a community?

-When we do a strategy session with our customers we always start with these 3 topics.
+When we do a strategy session with our customers we always address these 3 topics:

 These are not necessarily easy questions to answer.
 Especially when you need to agree and align with different stakeholders and departments.
 Also, what does your target audience think - have you considered it from their perspective?

 Taking the time to define and align always pays off.
 When it is good enough, get going.
 The strategy is a living thing.
 It does not have to be perfect, you can adapt and adjust as you learn.